-Casa Loma’s long history is riddled with stories of strange noises, voices and apparitions.
-Guests and staff at Casa loma have often reported episodes where they witnessed a mysterious figure in white haunting the palace during the early 20th Century.
+Casa Loma’s long history is riddled with stories of strange noises, voices, and apparitions.
+Guests and staff at Casa Loma have often reported episodes where they witnessed a mysterious figure in white haunting the palace during the early 20th Century.
 The White Lady seems the most common of these ghosts; a number of people report seeing a woman dressed in white roaming the halls.
-The first owners of Casa loma, Sir Henry and his wife Lady Pellatt, also seemed to haunt the palace.
-A young boy reported seeing a man matching Sir Henry’s description at a second floor window during an outdoor event in the gardens.
+The first owners of Casa Loma, Sir Henry and his wife Lady Pellatt, also seemed to haunt the palace.
+A young boy reported seeing a man matching Sir Henry’s description at a second-floor window during an outdoor event in the gardens.
 The second floor was not open at the time, and so the description given by the boy matched that of Sir Henry.
 Lady Pellatt’s ghost has been seen with lower frequency.
 Financial difficulties forced the couple to sell Casa Loma in 1929, and thus the unsatisfied spirits of both owners haunted their beloved home.
 The underground tunnels beneath the castle are also eerie; sounds have been heard by visitors and a playful spirit is thought to be responsible for pulling peoples’ hair and tugging on their arms.

 Casa Loma’s Secrets

 Casa Loma was originally built as a private residence for wealthy businessman John Galt.
-In his will he left the house to the city of Toronto, who then turned it into a hotel.
+In his will, he left the house to the city of Toronto, which then turned it into a hotel.
 One day, a group of Nazi U-boat sailors were spotted near Casa Loma.
 They had orders to sink any ship they saw.
 When the crew arrived at Casa Loma, they discovered that the building had no basement.
 Since they didn’t have enough room to store their torpedoes, they decided to hide them inside the walls.
 Unfortunately, the Nazis forgot about one thing – the sound waves produced by the torpedoes would carry through the wall and alert people nearby.
 The next morning, the Canadians found out about the Germans’ plan to destroy ships and went to investigate.
 After hearing the noise coming from within the walls, they realized what was happening and called the police.
 The Nazis were captured before they could do any damage.